Here’s a host of my scripts enacted by students.

 The Checkbook Project.
 This podcast interview with Mack is from Talking Fin Lit, a blog sponsored by McGraw-Hill.
 It provides a host of information about the benefits of using The Checkbook Project in the classroom.

-All plays performed by fifth grade students from Central Point Elementary
+Unless otherwise indicated, all plays performed by fifth grade students from Central Point Elementary